Moirai: Mythology

 Prometheus creates man: Clotho and Lachesis besides Poseidon (with his trident), and presumably Atropos besides Artemis (with the moon crescent) are seen, Roman sarcophagus (Louvre).

 The Moirai were three sisters: Clotho (the spinner), Lachesis (the allotter), and Atropos (the inevitable, a metaphor for death).
 But according to a Latin verse, their roles and functions were somewhat different: "Clotho, the youngest of the sisters, presided over the moment in which we are born, and held a distaff in her hand; Lachesis spun out all the events and actions of our life; and Atropos, the eldest of the three, cut the thread of human life with a pair of scissors."

 In the Homeric poems Moira or Aisa are related to the limit and end of life, and Zeus appears as the guider of destiny.
 In the Theogony of Hesiod, the three Moirai are personified, daughters of Nyx and are acting over the gods.
 Later they are daughters of Zeus and Themis, who was the embodiment of divine order and law.
 In Plato's Republic the Three Fates are daughters of Ananke (necessity).

 The Moirai were supposed to appear three nights after a child's birth to determine the course of its life, as in the story of Meleager and the firebrand taken from the hearth and preserved by his mother to extend his life.
 Bruce Karl Braswell from readings in the lexicon of Hesychius, associates the appearance of the Moirai at the family hearth on the seventh day with the ancient Greek custom of waiting seven days after birth to decide whether to accept the infant into the Gens and to give it a name, cemented with a ritual at the hearth.
 At Sparta the temple to the Moirai stood near the communal hearth of the polis, as Pausanias observed.

-As goddesses of birth who even prophesied the fate of the newly born, Eileithyia, the ancient Minoan goddess of childbirth and divine midwifery, was their companion.
+As goddesses of birth who even prophesied the fate of the newly born, Eileithyia, the goddess of childbirth and divine midwifery, was their companion.
 Pausanias mentions an ancient role of Eileythia as "the clever spinner", relating her with destiny too.
 Their appearance indicate the Greek desire for health which was connected with the Greek cult of the body that was essentially a religious activity.